AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 # Process for becoming a contributor

-* Review the CONTRIBUTING.md guidelines to ensure your contribution is inline with the project's coding and styling guidelines.
+* Review the [coding standards](http://www.openvdb.org/documentation/doxygen/codingStyle.html) to ensure your contribution is in line with the project's coding and styling guidelines.
+* Sign the Individual CLA and have your organization sign the Corporate CLA.
-* Submit your code as a PR with the appropriate DCO signoff
+* Submit your code as a PR with the appropriate DCO signoff.
-* Have you submission approved by the maintainer(s) and merged into the codebase.
+* Have your submission approved by the maintainer(s) and merged into the codebase.

 ## Committer

-The committer role enables the participation to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.
+The committer role enables the participant to commit code directly to the repository, but also comes with the obligation to be a responsible leader in the community.

 ### Process for becoming a committer